 Some bodybuilders, especially those on steroids, look caricaturistic due to a comparatively small & weak neck.

 Neck muscles get little work indirectly, so you may need to add something exclusively for them.
+However, working the upper traps will also enlarge it, since this inserts into the neck.

 They shouldn’t draw your eye, as warned against by Tony Pearson.
 In my opinion, this occurred for Larry Scott and even Frank Zane from certain angles.